 I practice Cheng Man-Ching Short Yang form, 18 Movement (Tai Chi) Chi Kung (Sets 1 and 3), Dayan Wild Goose Chi Kung (1st 64), and Sun Style Wushu Rainbow Fan Form.

-What Alison Teaches: Tai Chi Chi Kung 18 Movements and Tai Chi Chuan (Taijiquan).
+What Alison may teach: Tai Chi Chi Kung 18 Movements and Tai Chi Chuan (Taijiquan).

 I have found Tai Chi and Chi Kung to be very beneficial mentally and physically, both personally and for my students.
 These systems of exercise can aid relaxation, improve co-ordination and increase energy and self confidence.
 I also find it very heartening that Chi Kung, in particular, is accessible to people with limited mobility, whether through age, illness or disability.
 I have found both Tai Chi and Chi Kung to be potent antidotes to the stressful life most of us lead these days and would recommend them to anyone hoping to bring a bit of stability and tranquillity back into their lives.